muni-corn/chicky-chicky-go/README.md

 # chicky-chicky-go
-a sandbox game written with golang where you're a chicken and you break, eat, and rekk things
+a sandbox game written in golang where you're a chicken and you break, eat, and rekk things